pyscript/docs/docs/index.md

   <dt><strong>PyScript.com vs PyScript.net...</strong></dt>
   <dd>
     <p><a href="https://pyscript.com/" target="_blank">PyScript.com</a> is a free hosting service provided to the PyScript community by Anaconda.
 You can explore projects
-    created by others, collaborate on their vision, or start your own projects.
-On <a href="https://pyscript.net/" target="_blank">PyScript.net</a>, you can find all the latest news about PyScript, learn how to get started with PyScript, and access links to our social media and other relevant channels.</p>
+    created by others, collaborate on their vision, or start your own projects. <a href="https://pyscript.net/" target="_blank">PyScript.net</a>, you can find all the latest news about PyScript, learn how to get started with PyScript, and access links to our social media and other relevant channels.</p>
   </dd>